spacetelescope/rad/docs/creating.rst

 .. note::

-    We only allow the tagging of the schemas that describe the top-level objects (datamodels) that RAD describes.
+    We only allow the tagging of schemas that describe the top-level objects (datamodels) that RAD outlines.
 Each of these *tags* is an *ASDF tag* that you will need to define in the RAD manifest.
 This is the file located in ``latest/manifests/datamodels.yaml``.
 See :ref:`tag-your-schema` for more
     information